Does Early Bird Strategy Work When Applying to Colleges?

 Many seniors believe or are led to believe that getting their college application in first presents significant advantages, as this allows colleges to have more time to review their application.

-In reality, most colleges do not review any applications in the order in which they were received.
-In fact, most wait until after the deadlines are passed!
+In reality, colleges may not begin to review any applications until after the deadlines and likely not in the order in which they were received:

 • Colleges want to see the entire pool of applicants first before deciding.
 They want to know what kind of students are applying--their academic profile, majors, interests, geographical locations, etc. This is also why a deferred decision from ED or EA is not as dire as it may feel.
 All the deferred applicants then get reviewed along with the regular application pool.